silverstripeltd/silverstripe-forager/docs/en/06_customising_add_search_service.md

 ### addDocument(string $indexSuffix, DocumentInterface $document): ?string

-This method is responsible for adding a single document to the indexes.
-Keep in mind, the `DocumentInterface` object that is passed to this function is self-aware of the indexes it is assigned to.
+This method is responsible for adding a single document to an index.
 Be sure to check each item's `shouldIndex()` method, as well.

 Return value should be the unique ID of the document.